totalAldo/zxfer/README.md

 zxfer
 =====

+2024.07.13
++ combine multiple zfs destroy commands into a single command to reduce the number of processes spawned

 2024.07.12
 + further optimize get_zfs_list() by only checking the snapshots of the intended destination dataset if it exists.
 Previous snapshot lists used the parent dataset